CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/system_overview.md

 ### Repositories and learning runtime

 `app/server/repositories` contains SQLAlchemy schemas plus focused dataset, validation, and inference persistence boundaries. `app/server/models` contains model-training and inference implementation details; it is not the ORM model layer.
-The database schema marker is defined alongside the ORM tables in `repositories/schemas`.
+ORM metadata lives in `repositories/schemas`; Alembic revisions and the migration environment live in `server/migrations`.

 ## Frontend Boundaries